uzayr-iqbal-hamid/learn-wagtail/README.md

 ## Installation

-On Linux/Mac
+For Linux/Mac

 On your terminal:

+- Install wagtail with pip (install pip if you do not have it installed.)
 ```bash
   pip install wagtail
 ```
-To verify installation:
+- To verify installation:
 ```bash
   pip show wagtail
 ```

 ## Start a new project

+- {project-name} could be anything you wish to name your project.
 ```bash
   wagtail start {project-name}
 ```